Research & Engineering Portfolio

 Physical System:

-Exciton-polaritons in semiconductors - quasi-particles resulting from strong coupling between light (photons) and matter excitations (excitons).
-These systems are crucial for developing optical switches, modulators, and quantum information devices.
+Exciton-polaritons in semiconductors — quasi-particles from strong coupling between photons and excitonic resonances, crucial for optical switches and quantum information devices.

 Numerical Implementation: